karimpsi22/class_alphastaro/README.md

 Version with α-Starobinsky inflation
 ------------------------------------

-Author: Francisco Linares Cedeño and Karim Carrion
+Authors: Francisco Linares Cedeño and Karim Carrion

 This version allows for running the code for the generalized α-Starobinsky inflationary model.